 I am currently undertaking a PhD in Psychology and Education at the University of Warwick.
 My research is based at the Centre for Educational Development, Appraisal and Research.
-I have completed a Postgraduate Certificate in Social Science Research (Distinction) with the University of Warwick's ESRC-Doctoral Training Centre.
+I have completed a Postgraduate Certificate in Social Science Research (Distinction) with the University of Warwick's ESRC-Doctoral Training Centre as well as a Postgraduate Award in Mixed Methods research with the University of Warwick's Medical School (grade pending).
 Prior to this, I studied an MSc at Birkbeck’s Department for Psychosocial Studies in Education, Power and Social Change (distinction) and have an LLB Law degree from the University of Reading.
 I have previously worked for a number of years as a widening participation practitioner and hold a professional certification in PRINCE2 Foundation and Practitioner.

 My PhD project explores the educational and psychological outcomes of children that have a brother or sister with an intellectual disability or autism as well as their relationships with one another.
 My research employs a mixed methods approach and is working towards the following five studies: